msentx/Introduction-to-Machine-Learning-for-Geoscienses/index.md

 ## In Class Exercises
 - item Basic introduction to python
--- Jupyter notebook
+    -Jupyter notebook
-    -- Variable types, arrays, if and for loops, functions and structures
+    - Variable types, arrays, if and for loops, functions and structures
     - Reading and writing simple text data, and .mat files
     - Basic python libraries: numpy, maptplotlib, random, seaborn, pandas, scikit, statsmodel
     - Loading data from files/web